atomicpages/skeleton-sass/README.md

 * `_functions` is a [partial file](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials) where you may add custom functions.
 This file is **not required** by any means and may be discarded if you wish.

 ### Bower
+> Bower is a package manager for the web.
+It offers a generic, unopinionated solution to the problem of front-end package management, while exposing the package dependency model via an API that can be consumed by a more opinionated build stack.
+There are no system wide dependencies, no dependencies are shared between different apps, and the dependency tree is flat &mdash; bower.io For more info on bower, checkout [bower.io](http://bower.io/).

+Skeleton Sass is now available on Bower because we want to make your life easier.
+You can now add Skeleton Sass to any project easily by issuing `bower install skeleton-sass`.

 ### Demo